 Buddhist Temple, School

-This meditation centre is a perfect first stop for travelers interested in learning about the art and philosophy of Buddhist meditation.
-The centre is open year round, offering open-level classes everyday, and guests are free to attend as many as they’d like.
+This meditation centre is a perfect first stop for travelers interested in learning about the art and philosophy of meditation.
+The centre is open year round, offering open-level classes every day.
 All they ask for is a phone call or message over WhatsApp to register your attendance.
 The centre recommends all new guests attend their free introductory lecture, available by appointment through their website or by phone.

 Buddhist Temple, School